BNI Networking Lessons to Land a US Client

 Project Maintenance and Negotiation

 During project deployment, employees and team members have to speak on an ongoing basis with clients and stakeholders.
-Having a good understanding of the company’s successes, abilities and limitations and how to communicate these effectively helps in ordinary, daily status update meetings and other project deliverable discussions.
+Having a good understanding of the company’s successes, abilities and limitations and how to communicate these effectively helps in ordinary, daily status update meetings [stand ups] and other project deliverable discussions.
 Why?
 When team members know more about the abilities and limitations and how to communicate these to the client or stakeholders in an effective manner it can help with tricky situations like when new features are requested, time lines need to be crunched, or other project changes that require projects to take different directions that may not be 100% doable.
 While this area of communication is what I would consider to be the next step to the introduction process, as it encompasses more of a business approach, these conversational tactics are critical for employees and team members to know how to handle effectively across cultural contexts, to be able to do business and work effectively over a long term.

 To get your team on board and ready to represent your up-and-coming brand, contact Authentic Journeys for more information.
+We provide thorough programs to ramp you up to work on virtual, global IT teams.

 BNI is the largest business networking organization in the world.
 They provide a positive, supportive, and structured environment to exchange quality business referrals.
 Visit their Facebook page to keep in touch and learn more.